-You’ll learn how to use all the tools in the account such as a cPanel guided tour, web builder recommendation, theme and plugin installation assistance, page creation tips, email account guidance, and other general advice you may have.
+You’ll learn how to use all the tools in the account such as a cPanel guided tour, site builder recommendation, theme and plugin installation assistance, page creation tips, email account guidance, and other general advice you may have.

-Bluehost got loads of positives, but they do have their drawbacks as well.
+They got loads of positives, but they do have their drawbacks as well.

-No automatic backups
+No free automatic backups

 ‘Unlimited’ really means ‘limited’

-However, their User Agreement, Clause 7 Usage Policies and Definitions, explain otherwise.
+However, their User Agreement, Clause 7 Usage Policies and Definitions explain otherwise.
 It’s only unlimited up to a certain level.